glitch-txs/metamask-walletconnect-ethers-zustand/README.md

 ```
 # What's New?

-- The three more important variables are managed by Zustand: User Account, Chain Id, Blockchain Provider.
+- The three most important variables are managed by Zustand: User Account, Chain Id, Blockchain Provider.

 ### Following the MetaMask API documentation:
 >You should only initiate a connection request in response to direct user action, such as clicking a button.
 You should always disable the "connect" button while the connection request is pending.
 You should never initiate a connection request on page load.